 Make a deep hollow in the flour mixture.
 Slowly add the buttermilk in.
 Mix delicately and add more buttermilk as needed for desired batter consistency.

-Pre-heat oven to 425 degrees F. Grease a cast iron skillet or line a baking sheet with parchment paper.
+Pre-heat oven to 425 degrees F. Grease a cast iron skillet or line a baking sheet or cookie sheet with parchment paper.

-Using an ice cream scoop, place scoops of batter into the skillet.
+Using an ice cream scoop, place scoops of biscuit dough (batter) into the skillet.

 Bake for 20 minutes.
 While biscuits bake, mix together honey with melted butter in a bowl.

-Serve the the biscuits with the honey butter mix brushed on tops.
+Serve the biscuits with the honey butter mix brushed on tops.

 COOKING CONSIDERATIONS & TIPS